-Proposals for LPs are due March 31, 2014, 23:59 HST (Hawaii-Aleutian Standard Time) .
-Investigators must use the Gemini Phase I Tool for creating and submitting LP proposals.
+Proposals for LLPs are due March 31, 2015, 23:59 HST (Hawaii-Aleutian Standard Time) .
+Investigators must use the Gemini Phase I Tool for creating and submitting LLP proposals.
 A new Phase I Tool (PIT) is released each semester.
 Information on how to download and install the Tool is given on the semester's installation page.
 Help on the PIT is available via the PIT help page and video tutorials.
-The list of instruments available for LPs is given in FAQ Question #1.
-Further information about target availability, instrumentation, etc., for the 2014B semester is available in the 2014B Call for Proposals.
+The list of instruments available for LLPs is given in FAQ Question #1.
+Further information about target availability, instrumentation, etc., for the 2015B semester will be released as part of the general 2015B Call for Proposals in March.

 The proposal narrative is submitted as a pdf attachment to the PIT.
-Latex and Word templates are available to create the pdf attachment.
+Latex and Word templates will be available as part of the 2015B Call for Proposals to create the pdf attachment.
 The proposal narrative must include:

 - a discussion of the primary scientific justification of the project;

 - a description of the experimental design, including sample selection, scheduling requirements, calibration, etc.;